top of page

 IL PIANTO DI MARIA

-In the sacred repertoire of the 18th century, alongside Pergolesi's famous Stabat Mater, one can find several other compositions that evoke the drama witnessed by the Virgin Mary at the foot of the cross.
-On the cusp of the Gospel narrative, and possessing a particularly moving theatricality, is Giovanni Battista Ferrandini's Pianto di Maria.
+In the sacred repertoire of the 18th century there are several other compositions alongside Pergolesi's famous Stabat Mater that evoke the drama witnessed by the Virgin Mary at the foot of the cross.
+Giovanni Battista Ferrandini's Pianto di Maria lies at the very edge of the Gospel narrative and possesses a particularly moving theatricality.

 Coline DUTILLEUL, soprano